kayroye/kayroye/README.md

 - **Conclave**: An open-source chat application that enables individuals to interact with each other and large language models of their choice.
 [GitHub Repository](https://github.com/kayroye/conclave)

 - **MustangX**: A project aimed at assisting students in organizing their academic schedules efficiently.
-[GitHub Repository](https://github.com/kayroye/mustang-planner)

 - **Ollama Parallel Requests**: A Python-based project designed to handle multiple Ollama API requests concurrently.
 [GitHub Repository](https://github.com/kayroye/ollama-parallel-requests)